Overv/raycraft/README.md

 # raycraft

 There have been many Minecraft clones already, but this one is a little different.
 The goal of this project is to be a proof of concept implementation of a voxel building game that uses ray tracing instead of rasterization for rendering.
-It should demonstrate that realtime ray tracing is already viable in specific scenarios on today's consumer hardware.

 <img src="http://i.imgur.com/CE0Jd.png" alt="" />